-Stockholders will be asked to vote on whether to advise us to include in our proxy statement a non-binding, advisory vote on executive compensation every year, two years or three years.
+Stockholders will be asked to vote on whether to advise us to include in our proxy statement a nonbinding, advisory vote on executive compensation every year, two years or three years.
 You may vote "One Year," "Two Years," "Three Years" or "ABSTAIN."
 If a quorum is present, the outcome of this vote will be determined by a plurality of the votes cast, which means that, while the outcome of this vote is not binding on us, we will take under advisement the choice (every year, two years or three years) that receives the most votes.
-Abstentions and broker non-votes have no effect.
+Abstentions and broker non-votes have no effect on Proposal 3.

-In order to continue to recruit and retain talented employees, adoption of amendments to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan
+Adoption of amendments to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan, as amended, to increase the number of authorized shares of common stock reserved for issuance under the plan and to amend certain other terms of the plan

-You may vote "FOR," "AGAINST" or "ABSTAIN" on the adoption of an amendment to the Amended and Restated Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan to increase the number of authorized shares of common stock reserved for issuance under the plan.
-If a quorum is present, adoption of the amendment requires that the number of votes cast at the annual meeting in favor of adoption exceeds the number of votes cast opposing adoption.
-Abstentions and broker non-votes will have no effect.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on the adoption of an amendment to the Protalix BioTherapeutics, Inc. 2006 Stock Incentive Plan, as amended, to increase the number of authorized shares of common stock reserved for issuance under the plan.
+If a quorum is present, adoption of the amendment requires that the number of votes cast at the meeting in favor of adoption exceeds the number of votes cast opposing adoption.
+Abstentions and broker non-votes will have no effect on Proposal 4.